 We’ll be real: handling customer complaints is stressful.
 It’s hard to handle criticisms for a business because you’re responsible for keeping the company’s reputation from plummeting further.
-Maybe it because you’re speaking face-to-face, or through a customer’s email reply.
+Maybe it’s because you’re speaking face-to-face, or through customer complaint email.

 When you have a business, it’s not going to take long to receive reports about unsatisfying service.
 These can be about small things such as products being a little off-kilter in the display, but there will be times where the customer gets so mad that they bring a complaint that could threaten your company’s reputation.

 One may think word-of-mouth has gone out of vogue as an advertising strategy, but it is not so.
 According to statistics from CCMC’s National Customer Rage study, it shows that 17% of people dissatisfied with a company’s service tend to complain to friends and family.
 Are you worried?
 You really should be, as CCMC also states that people who had an unpleasant experience with customer service are twice as likely to talk about it to friends and family than those who had a pleasant experience.

 Now, you can use many channels, such as phone calls, text or chat, and social media networks, but this article will focus on customer complaint emails.
 Here’s why email marketing is the best strategy you can use today.

 Email provides a speedy way of getting messages across.
 Indeed it’s much faster than putting your words into a letter and then mailing it to the receiver, but not as quick as just chatting via text or a chat application.
 Etiquette is, of course, required, as email is just a mailed letter sent online, but it allows you to set down your entire case in a single message.

 However, compared to the other channels, responding via email is trickier as you only have wording to go on.
 In addition, the tone of voice and quickness of replies are not things you can easily rely on when writing emails.
 Read more on common email marketing challenges and how to resolve them.